gazay/talks/README.md

-# Talks gem — now your ruby can talk with you
+# Talks gem — now your ruby and command-line tools can talk with you

-### Now it works only on MacOS X, soon we'll add support for linux and maybe windows through eSpeak or festival

 ### This is beta now.

 ### Build Status ![http://travis-ci.org/ruby-talks/talks](https://secure.travis-ci.org/ruby-talks/talks.png)

-If you want to HEAR some response from your code, just use this gem.
+If you want to HEAR some response from your code or command-line tools, just use this gem.

+You can use this gem on MacOS X and on other linux/unix systems with installed [espeak](http://espeak.sourceforge.net).

 Sponsored by Evil Martians <http://evilmartians.com>